Per- and Polyfluoroalkyl Substances (PFAS) Services

 • Sampling and analysis can be performed from screening-level assessment to the most stringent field sampling and laboratory analytical protocols ensuring the appropriate level of rigor for your project’s data quality objectives.

-• Westwater has existing relationships with drilling and field sampling equipment vendors providing “PFAS-free” certifications for their products.
+• Westwater has existing relationships with drilling and field sampling equipment vendors providing “PFAS-free” certifications for their products to mitigate the potential for sample bias by sampling materials thus providing high quality and defensible results.

 • Westwater can provide a turn-key project team of seasoned environmental scientists and engineers, experienced in PFAS projects, providing services including: geochemical and geostatistical evaluation, groundwater and contaminant fate and transport modeling, laboratory data validation, and water treatment.
 Experts from many other disciplines can be incorporated into your project team as needed.

-• Laboratory results can be validated by a third party up to Level IV analytical data quality control standards and according to Department of Defense standards.
+• Laboratory results can be validated by a third party up to Level IV analytical data quality control standards and according to any project needs.

 pfas remediation